Career Choice Guide

 Technical Resume Template

-Here is a technical resume template to give you a sense of how a resume will typically look once it is correctly structured.
-Of course, each IT resume should be highly individualized, and there is a fair amount of flexibility in the way in which resumes may be formatted.
-So there will be variations, but this technical resume template demonstrates a common way to structure a resume that works for many people.
+Of course, each resume should be highly individualized.
+There is a fair amount of flexibility in the way resumes may be formatted.
+There will be variations, but this template demonstrates a common way to structure a resume that works for many people in jobs that demand a large number of technical skills.

 John Anybody